ndierckx/NOVOPlasty/README.md

 - But you first have to assemble the chloroplast before the mitochondria in plants!
 - "mito_plant" mode will be further improved.
 **04/05/17**
-- Improved save assembled reads optin
+- Improved save assembled reads option
 - Seed errors related to incompatible reads ids solved (was only partially solved in previous update).
 **28/04/17**
 - A new option to save the assembled reads in seperate files (UPDATED CONFIG FILE!).